Fiend Hunt Top Character/Costume Picks

 This is primarily a guide for characters/costumes in Fiend Hunt, though a lot of this is still relevant for Guild Raids.
 The goal is to find the most optimal composition for 1-3 teams, without the ability to rest or share characters between them.
 Unlike regular battles, there is some amount of automatic SP recovery every turn, so SP recovery abilities are typically low priority.

 This is not the kind of game mode where having the S tier characters means that you win.
 Unless it is specified as a rerun, every Fiend Hunt is completely different, even if the fiend has the same name and element as one from the past.
-Todays's MVP might be tomorrow's minor contributor.
+Today's MVP might be tomorrow's minor contributor.
 If your goal is to be competitive, then you pretty much need everything.
 If you just want to clear level 10, some investments pay off better than others.

 Supports